JeffreyYu2018/personal-websitev4/_posts/2021-07-12-falling-out-of-the-sky.md

 ![](../uploads/070821_poughkeepsie_weather_rain.png)

 You see, I've always wanted to take skydiving off of my bucket list.
 I didn't ever think this would be the summer to do it, except I saw a reddit post one day in r/nycmeetups from a 18F girl who wanted to go skydiving with people.
 I didn't think much of it - in fact I laughed it off - but as I thought about it more, I started to change my mind.
 If my goal this summer was to be a summer of yes, to embrace spontaneity ... what was holding me back?
 I could think of a few reasons to say no - the sketchiness of going with strangers - but also a million reasons to say yes.

-What an epic story that would be ... spending my summer after a year locked up at home, skydiving with strangers from Reddit.
+I weighted the risks and potential rewards.
+What was I risking?
+One lost day of spending an awkward time with people I didn't really like.
+The potential rewards?
+An epic story after my summer after a year locked up at home, skydiving with strangers from Reddit.

 So on Friday morning, on a rainy, overcast day in New York, I headed from my apartment on a fateful trip to GCT (Grand Central Terminal).
 My mind was filled with doubts.
 I had already had four friends who had initially committed drop out last second, due to personal reasons, weather, or something else.
 Was I making the right choice by going alone?
 What if these strangers flaked? or were creeps? or were weird people?
 What if it rained?
 What if I wasted my money?
 What I had to spend the next few hours of my day hanging out awkwardly with people I didn't want to be with?
 Was I making the right decision?